 COMPETENCY ENHANCEMENT PROGRAM

-The program includes case management services, competency training, forensic psychological evaluations, and transportation for clients in need.
+The program facilitates case management services, competency training, forensic psychological evaluations, and transportation for clients in need.
 Case managers are responsible for assessment, planning, coordinating, referring, monitoring and linking the client and his or her family to social services.
 The Ninth Circuit Public Defender’s Competency Enhancement Program utilizes employees of the Public Defender’s Office with requisite education and experience in working with forensic populations within the criminal justice system.
 These trainers have completed an approved competency training curriculum, with added emphasis on the client’s participation on cases, charges, and defenses.

 The Ninth Circuit Public Defender’s Competency Enhancement Program utilizes Florida-licensed psychologists and psychiatrists who have completed the Florida Forensics Evaluator Training administered by the Louis de la Parte Florida Mental Health Institute at the University of Florida (USF) in order to complete assessments, as needed.

-Individuals will be discharged from the project when they gain competency or when the Court makes a disposition that competency will not be restored and charges are either dismissed or the client is placed on conditional release.
+Individuals will be discharged from the program when they gain competency or when the Court makes a disposition that competency will not be restored and charges are either dismissed or the client is placed on conditional release.